Shapiro Fellow in Bioethics

 5 Ivy Lane, Room 105

 Jason L. Schwartz is the Harold T. Shapiro Postdoctoral Research Associate in Bioethics at the Princeton University Center for Human Values, where he also holds an appointment as a Lecturer.
 His research examines policy, historical, and ethical issues in medicine and public health.
 He has written widely on vaccines and vaccination programs, decision-making in public health policy, and the structure and function of scientific expert advice to government.
 His general research interest is in the ways in which evidence is interpreted, evaluated, and translated into regulation and policy in medicine and public health.
+Beginning in 2015, he will be an Assistant Professor of Health Policy and Management at the Yale University School of Public Health, with a secondary appointment in the Section of the History of Medicine at the Yale School of Medicine.

-Schwartz is an author of the chapter titled “Ethics” in Vaccines (Elsevier, 2008, 2012), the standard textbook of vaccine science and policy.
-Other publications on topics in public health policy and ethics have appeared in The New England Journal of Medicine, The American Journal of Public Health, The Milbank Quarterly, JAMA Pediatrics, and elsewhere.
+Schwartz's publications on topics in public health policy and history have appeared in The New England Journal of Medicine, The American Journal of Public Health, The Milbank Quarterly, JAMA Pediatrics, and elsewhere.
+He is also an author of the chapter titled “Ethics” in Vaccines (Elsevier, 2008, 2012), the standard textbook of vaccine science and policy.
 His dissertation, External Factors: Advisory Committees, Regulation, and American Public Health, 1962-1999, examined the emergence and influence of expert advisory committees in the development of U.S. biomedical regulation and policy, particularly regarding pharmaceuticals and vaccines.
 His current research examines how policy-makers, regulators, physicians, and patients evaluate and respond to risks associated with pharmaceuticals and other medical technologies.